 If you know of a relevant reference for CPCCOEt, please let us know.

 View Related Products by Product Action

-Keywords: CPCCOEt, supplier, Selective, non-competitive, mGlu1, mGluR1, receptor, antagonists, Group, I, Receptors, Glutamate, Metabotropic, Glutamate, (Metabotropic), Group, I, Receptors, Tocris Bioscience
+Keywords: CPCCOEt, CPCCOEt supplier, Selective, non-competitive, mGlu1, mGluR1, receptor, antagonists, Group, I, Receptors, Glutamate, Metabotropic, (Metabotropic), 1028, Tocris Bioscience

 Citations are publications that use Tocris products.
 Selected citations for CPCCOEt include: